What is property integration?

 - This will use pricing as specified per floor plan, NOT unit.
 Properties that prefer flat pricing for every unit tend to follow this setup.

 - Available Apartments and Floorplan Data Combined

-- This will take into even consideration the lowest price and the highest price of either Available Units, or Floorplan pricing to create the price range (e.g. if the Floorplan Data record is priced $500-$1000, but there are available units ranging in price from $499-$999, the website will display the range for the floorplan as $499-$1000)
+- This will take into equal consideration the lowest price and the highest price of either Available Units, or Floorplan pricing to create the price range (e.g. if the Floorplan Data record is priced $500-$1000, but there are available units ranging in price from $499-$999, the website will display the range for the floorplan as $499-$1000)

 - Available Apartments only, Fallback Floorplan Data

 - This will create a price range based on Available Units only.
 If no Available Units are present, the site will use Floorplan Data pricing in its place